 But what exactly makes a fallen branch or broken trunk driftwood?
 Furthermore, is driftwood the only type of hard suitable for use as a hardscape material in any type of vivarium setup?
 This article will provide a good understanding of vivarium wood as well as list the best types of wood acceptable for a number of tanks.

 If you are building a vivarium from the ground up, you should have already considered the rockscape as it is a crucial first step in setting up the foundation.
 Finding the right driftwood will be the next part of this process.
-Check out my guide on vivarium rocks if you haven’t already to get a good idea on what rocks should go in the tank before you consider any of the woods on this list.
+Check out my guide on vivarium rocks if you haven’t already to get a good idea of what rocks should go in the tank before you consider any of the woods on this list.

-Furthermore, before diving into an in-depth list of suitable wood to consider for any type of vivarium, I would like to first cover a few important aspects of wood that will give insight on how they work in conjunction with the tank… This will make hardscape or substrate choices easier to construct as you plan your build.
+Furthermore, before diving into an in-depth list of suitable wood to consider for any type of vivarium, I would like to first cover a few important aspects of wood that will give insight into how they work in conjunction with the tank… This will make hardscape or substrate choices easier to construct as you plan your build.

 What Is Driftwood?

 In the wild, driftwood is a piece of wood that is found floating in moving water or that has been washed up ashore.
 This wood has been saturated in water long enough to remain submerged and depleted of any hazardous substance that would pose a threat to aquatic life.

 As long as it doesn’t pose a threat to the inhabitants living within the same tank it can be potentially used as hardscape or substrate material.
 If you are building a vivarium from the ground up, you should have already considered the rockscape as it is the crucial step in setting up the foundation.
 Finding the right driftwood will be the next part of this process.

 In many cases, vivarium wood will be an absolute necessity for the completion of an enclosure.
 Aviaries will need birches for birds, Terrariums will need branches for reptiles and amphibians, and Aquariums will need trunks for fish.

-If you are going to make your own driftwood or find it outdoors, what should be done in preparation to assure the wood is going to work as intended for the enclosure.
-I’ll go more into detail about these important factors down below.
+If you are going to make your own driftwood or find it outdoors, what should be done in preparation to assure the wood is going to work as intended for the enclosure… I’ll go more into detail about these important factors down below.